philipcmonk/phlisped/doc/phlisp.md

 ### Parent Nodes

-Parent nodes must have one or more forward edges to a parent, variable, or terminal node labeled `has-child`.
+Parent nodes must have one or more ordered forward edges to a parent, variable, or terminal node labeled `has-child`.
 They may have one or more forward edges to variable nodes labeled `is-environment-of`.
 Additionally, they may have a forward edge to a string labeled `has-name`.

 ### Variable Nodes

 Variable nodes have exactly one forward edge to a parent, variable, terminal, or argument node labeled `is-defined-as`.
 Additionally, they may have a forward edge to a string labeled `has-name`.
 They may have a forward edge to `-1` labeled `is-function`.
-If so, then we call it a function node, and it may have one or more forward edges to an argument node labeled `has-formal-arg`.
+If so, then we call it a function node, and it may have one or more ordered forward edges to an argument node labeled `has-formal-arg`.

 ### Argument Nodes